harshkumar1663/spur_assignment/QUICKSTART.md

 This is a condensed guide to get your project deployed quickly.
 For detailed instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md).

+## 📝 Architecture Note

+**Single Process Deployment**: This project runs both frontend and backend from a single process.
+The backend (Fastify) serves both the API routes AND the frontend static files.
+This makes deployment to platforms with single-process limitations (Railway, Render, Heroku) much easier!

+- **Development**: Frontend (Vite) and backend run separately for hot reload
+- **Production**: Backend serves everything (API + static frontend files)

 ## Prerequisites

 - Node.js 18+